 Christa Davis Acampora, Editor

 Christa Davis Acampora is Professor of Philosophy at Hunter College and the Graduate Center of the City University of New York.
 She is the author of Contesting Nietzsche (University of Chicago Press, 2013), and co-author and editor of several other books on Nietzsche.
-She also serves on the editorial board of Nietzsche-Studien.
+She also serves on the editorial board of Nietzsche-Studien, the program committee for the North American Nietzsche Society, and the executive committee of the Friedrich Nietzsche Society (U.K.).

 Anthony K. Jensen, Associate Editor

-Anthony K. Jensen is Assistant Professor of Philosophy at Lehman College of City University of New York.
-Jensen's articles, translations, and reviews have appeared in many venues, including the Journal of Nietzsche Studies, the Journal of the History of Philosophy, and the British Journal for the History of Philosophy, among others.
-Alongside some smaller projects, he is presently at work on a monograph, Nietzsche's Philosophies of History to be published by Cambridge University Press.
+Anthony K. Jensen is Associate Professor of Philosophy at Providence College.
+He is the author of Nietzsche's Philosophy of History (Cambridge, 2013).
+His articles, translations, and reviews have appeared in many venues, including the Journal of Nietzsche Studies, the Journal of the History of Philosophy, and the British Journal for the History of Philosophy, among others.

 Georgia State University

 Jessica N. Berry is Associate Professor of Philosophy at Georgia State University in Atlanta.
 She is the author of Nietzsche and the Ancient Skeptical Tradition (Oxford, 2011), completed with the support of a fellowship from the National Endowment for the Humanities.
-Her work on Nietzsche and Greek thought has appeared in The Journal of the History of Ideas, Philosophical Topics, International Studies in Philosophy, and the forthcoming Oxford Handbook on Nietzsche (edited by Ken Gemes and John Richardson).
+Her work on Nietzsche and Greek thought has appeared in The Oxford Handbook of Nietzsche (edited by Ken Gemes and John Richardson), The Journal of the History Ideas, Philosophical Topics, and elsewhere.

 John Cabot University